-In this blog portion, I will ask multiple questions.
-I pray the questions are thought-provoking, and that you will share some of your thoughts.
-First picture the heart of someone who wandered about in sheepskin, and camel skin.
-Men of flesh described in the book of Hebrews as men the world was not worthy of.
-Ponder a world not worthy of such men as these.
+Can we picture the strength of someone who wandered about in sheepskin?
+Men in the Book of Hebrews are described as men the world was not worthy of.
+Ponder a world not worthy of such men.
 Do men like these exist today?
 What kind of power does a man or woman like that have?
 It’s a power that doesn’t come from men.
 No amount of money or titles can purchase it.

 “They were stoned, they were sawn in two, they were tempted, they were put to death with the sword; they went about in sheepskins, in goatskins, being destitute, afflicted, ill-treated (men of whom the world was not worthy), wandering in deserts and mountains and caves and holes in the ground.”
 (Hebrew 11:37-38).

 MEN OF WHO THE WORLD WAS NOT WORTHY!

 These men like Elijah, Elisha, Isaiah, and others were acquainted with fire before Acts 2.

 Pour kerosene on a heart and strike a match.
 Got a visual?
 These were men who had a fire in their souls.
 These men like Jeremiah, Ezra, Samuel, and Moses were a different breed.
 These men had zeal, and His Word shut up tightly in their bone marrow.